koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 Bonjour world
 {% endhighlight %}

-Obviously, the API Gateway is a beast.
+The API Gateway is a beast.
 In a follow up to this post, I'll introduce [Claudia.JS](https://claudiajs.com/), which makes things far easier.

 ## 12 Factor Lambdas